Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Problem Setting

 We will find among $\cI_{\alpha}(\epsilon_{\max})$ a confidence interval with the smallest length. {In \cite{luo2024adaptive}, the optimal length is defined according to the worst-case performance over the class of all contamination distributions and the entire parameter space.
-In contrast to this global notion of length optimality that is suitable for location families, we will follow \cite{cai2013adaptive} and introduce a notion of local length optimality for the binomial model.} Given some $\epsilon\in[0,\epsilon_{\max}]$ and some $p\in[0,1]$, the locally optimal length of $\cI_{\alpha}(\epsilon_{\max})$ is defined by
+This global notion of length optimality is suitable for location families {as the shape of the distribution there is location invariant, so is the difficulty of interval estimation.
+However, this attractive feature fails to hold beyond location families (an example will be provided shortly in Section \ref{sec:bernoulli}).
+Here, instead,} we will follow \cite{cai2013adaptive} and introduce a notion of local length optimality for the binomial model.} Given some $\epsilon\in[0,\epsilon_{\max}]$ and some $p\in[0,1]$, the locally optimal length of $\cI_{\alpha}(\epsilon_{\max})$ is defined by

 In other words, we allow the optimal length to depend on each specific parameter $p$.
 Intuitively, when $p$ is close to $0$ or $1$, a shorter confidence interval is expected due to less variability of the data.